 Lord Ahmad was appointed as the Prime Minister’s Special Representative on Preventing Sexual Violence in Conflict and as Minister of State for the Commonwealth and the United Nations on 13 June 2017.
+In July 2018 he was also appointed as the Prime Minister’s Special Envoy on Freedom of Religion and Belief.

 He was educated at Rutlish School and London South Bank University (LSBU) as well as the Chartered Institute of Financial Services.